 Do you know what the heel counter of the shoe is?
 The heel counter is what provides ankle and lateral support for when your child is walking or running.
 Take a look at the picture below for clarification!

 The firmer the heel counter, the more support your child will get.
-Avoid shoes with flabby heel counters, like the one showed in the picture below!
+Avoid shoes with flabby heel counters, like the one that appears in the picture below!

 I want to clarify that when I mention good supportive shoes, I don’t mean special corrective shoes.
 I mean everyday running shoes for children that provide excellent arch and heel support!

-Remember that is always best to take your kid to your local children’s shoe store to have your child’s shoes properly fitted!
-This post is for those parents who don’t have a store to take their kids’ to be fitted for shoes.
+Remember that is always best to take your kid to your local children’s shoe store to be properly fitted for shoes.
+These shoe recommendations are for parents who don’t have a local kids’ store.

-- It will help your child walk with his or her feet close together and legs straight.
+- They will help your child walk with his or her feet close together and legs straight.

-- It will stop your child from running with his or her legs swinging out.
+- They will prevent your child from running with his or her legs swinging out.

-- It will stop your child from tripping and falling down often.
+- They will prevent your child from tripping and falling down often.

 This usually leads to a recommendation of good supportive shoes and maybe an orthotic to help straighten your kids’ feet and legs!

-Proven Methods To Fix This Condition – Good Shoes And Stretching!
+Proven Methods to Fix this Condition – Good Shoes and Stretching Exercises!

 Your child’s pediatrician may have prescribed treatments such as physiotherapy.
 Here are some examples of exercises that can help children who are pigeon-toed!